-Criteria General Description Asse ssment Defin itions Risk (likelihood and consequences) The likelihood (probability) of an event (incident) occurring and its consequences.
+Criteria General Description ssment Definitions could include different groups within the Indigenous nation who may experience the effects in a different way, such as youth, Elders, or women.
+Disproportionate: the potential effect is experienced only by certain populations or experienced more acutely by certain sub-populations. ions or Risk (likelihood and consequences) The likelihood (probability) of an event (incident) occurring and its consequences.
 Likelihood is whether a residual effect is likely to occur.
 It may be influenced by a variety of factors, such as the likelihood of a causal disturbance occurring or the likelihood of mitigation being successful.
 The consequences are the residual effect, positive or negative.
 The magnitude and extent of the residual effect provides information on the consequence, which in conjunction with likelihood, informs the understanding of risk.
-Low: less tha Medium: 40 High: more the Consequence magnitude ar to 80 percent han 80 percent e can be asses t chance of e nt chance of ssed as mino ffect occurrin effect occurri r, moderate c ence multiplie ing ing pr major base od. bination of Uncertainty The natural variation in complex biophysical environments or the statistical variation in data sets and models that arises from the imperfection of unknown information.
-Where uncertainty is unable to be reduced, how it affects valued components needs to be described so that it can be considered in decision making Low: there is a good understanding of the cause-effect relationship between Carib and the valued component, and sufficient data are available to support the assess The effectiveness of the selected mitigation measures is moderate to high.
-There is degree of uncertainty associated with data inputs and/or modelling techniques, an variation from the predicted effect is expected to be low.
-Moderate: the cause-effect relationships between Cariboo Gold and a valued com are not fully understood (e.g., several unknown external variables or data for the C Gold project area are incomplete).
-The effectiveness of mitigation measures may b moderate or high.
-Modelling predictions are relatively confident.
-High: the cause-effect relationships between Cariboo Gold and a valued componer poorly understood.
-There may be several unknown external variables and/or data to Cariboo Gold project area that are incomplete.
-The effectiveness of the mitigation sessment. ere is a low es, and component the Cariboo nay be ponent are data for the
+Medium: 40 High: more th Consequence Low: less than 40 percent chance of effect occurring Medium: 40 to 80 percent chance of effect occurring High: more than 80 percent chance of effect occurring Consequence can be assessed as minor, moderate or major based on the combination of magnitude and extent.
+Risk is consequence multiplied by likelihood.
+Consequences Major Moderate Minor Medium High Moderate Low Medium High Moderate Low Uncertainty The natural variation in complex biophysical environments or the statistical variation in data sets and models that arises from the imperfection of unknown information.
+Where uncertainty is unable to be reduced, how it affects valued components needs to be Low: there is a good understanding of the cause-effect relationship between Cariboo Gold and the valued component, and sufficient data are available to support the assessment.
+The effectiveness of the selected mitigation measures is moderate to high.
+There is a low degree of uncertainty associated with data inputs and/or modelling techniques, and variation from the predicted effect is expected to be low.